Labour to change its election process

 Mr Goff says it will also make Labour a much more modern party, particularly compared with National.

-Next story in Political: Govt announces 'affordable' homes at Hobsonville
+Next story in Politics: Govt announces 'affordable' homes at Hobsonville

 Copyright © 2012, Radio New Zealand